 The student community is more tight-knit and there is still enough for you to do to keep you occupied.
 The student community makes up a large part of Leiden, so it’s more focused (it’s actually known for its student associations).

 Leiden actually has the oldest university in the whole of the Netherlands (1575!), so it has taught tons of students over the years.
 It’s especially known for social sciences and law.
 As Leiden is the birthplace of Rembrandt, it’s known for its artistic roots as well.

 Amsterdam is an obvious choice, being the capital and all.
-It is much loved for its museums, canals, picturesque scenery and of course, there is tons to do.
-Amsterdam actually has the 2nd highest ranked university in the whole of the Netherlands (The University of Amsterdam) and it’s the country’s largest.
+It is much loved for its museums, canals, picturesque scenery and of course, there are tons to do.
+Amsterdam actually has the 2nd highest-ranked university in the whole of the Netherlands (The University of Amsterdam) and it’s the country’s largest.
 It also ranked in the top 100 in the world for the best student cites.
-Don’t worry, there is also plenty of courses taught in English – which has been heavily criticised.
+Don’t worry, there is also plenty of courses taught in English — which has been heavily criticised.